Tyrowo/tyro_work/README.md

 thought pieces - work more on magic time complexity thought pieces - grill guide algorithm lol

-socials + contact screen
-should contact be a separate screen or just take you to the bottom of the page?

 set up webhosting - should be able to just copy settings via porkbun from last site